Are you an adviser? Go to Unbiased Pro

 Pension

-As pensions are a mandatory benefit in the UK, employers must auto-enrol eligible employees into the appropriate pension.
+As pensions are a mandatory benefit in the UK, employers must auto-enrol eligible employees into an appropriate pension.
+This means employers must provide employees with a minimum level of pension provision.

-However, pensions are considered a key benefit in the UK, and many employers contribute significantly above the minimum level.
+However, pensions are considered a key benefit in the UK, and many employers contribute above the minimum level.

 Employees can contribute more, but in the UK, there are maximum annual allowances that must be considered.

-When designing a UK pension scheme care needs to be taken in five main areas:
+When designing a UK pension scheme, care needs to be taken in five main areas:

-• Contributions – What level of contributions will be competitive and attract the right talent?
+- Contributions: What level of contributions will be competitive and attract the right talent?

-• Contribution method – The most tax-efficient method of deducting contributions is Salary Exchange (also known as Salary Sacrifice) as it gives maximum relief in terms of tax and national insurance to the employee and employer
+- Contribution method: The most tax-efficient method of deducting contributions is Salary Exchange (also known as Salary Sacrifice) as it gives maximum relief in terms of tax and national insurance to the employee and employer

-• Carrier selection – Selecting the best supplier based on proposition delivery, terms, employee engagement support and financial strength
+- Carrier selection: Selecting the best supplier based on proposition delivery, terms, employee engagement support and financial strength

-• Default fund – The pension provider will offer a specific default fund for enrolment which is run under strict governance criteria.
+- Default fund: The pension provider will offer a specific default fund for enrolment which is run under strict governance criteria.
 However, some employers may prefer to select an alternative default fund for enrolment, based on their own considerations and requirements relating to performance, environmental and social governance

-• Employee support – How is the scheme communicated and what specialist support are employees provided with?
+- Employee support: How is the scheme communicated and what specialist support are employees provided with?

 Holiday pay